 Purified Customs Officer

 Ridinger, Johann Elias (Ulm 1698 – Augsburg 1767).
 S. Matthew.
-The former customs officer now as evangelist with halo in plate-filling figure in landscape scenery, turned to the right and pointing there, but looking to the left, the left resting on closed folio, below of which a genius suggestively keeps ready pen + inkstand.
+The evangelist in plate-filling figure in landscape scenery, turned to the right and pointing there, but looking to the left, the left resting on closed folio, below of which a genius suggestively – though “as a little anachronism”, so Thienemann – keeps ready pen + inkstand.
 Mezzotint.
 Inscribed: Ioh .
 Elias Ridinger sculps. et excud .
 Aug.
 Vind ., otherwise in German as above.
-20⅛ × 14¾ in (51.2 × 37.4 cm).
+20⅛ × 14¾ in (51 × 37.3 cm).

 Not in Weigel, Art Stock Catalog I-XXVIII (1838/57) , Silesian Ridinger collection at Boerner XXXIX (1885) , Coppenrath Collection (1889 f.) , Reich auf Biehla (1894) , Gg.
 Hamminger (1895) , Helbing XXXIV (Arbeiten von J. E. und M. E. Ridinger; 1900).

-The initial sheet of the completely extremely rare 4-sheet set of the evangelists of which already Faber-Castell had but 3 sheets, and Rosenthal + count Radulf only 2 sheets (his S. John here available).
+The initial sheet of the completely extremely rare 4-sheet set of the evangelists of which already Faber-Castell had but 3 sheets, and Rosenthal + count Radulf only 2 sheets (his S. John available here).

-The imposing sheet in contrast-rich chiaroscuro with figurative-typographical watermark and secondary mark.
-Owing to a second copy here their comparison proves a general plenty of differences in the details up to the arrangement of the saint.
+The imposing sheet of fine chiaroscuro with WANGEN watermark and secondary mark as standing frequently for contemporary impressions.
+Owing to a second copy here – see above – their comparison proves a general plenty of differences in the details up to the arrangement of the saint.
 However, same size and unchanged caption speak for only one, but pictorially completely retouched plate.
 Of interest in this connection not least the signature line.
-For in both versions the space of the periods of the abbreviations after Ioh., excud. + Vind. – see above – is the same though not typical for Ridinger.
+For in both versions the space of the periods of the abbreviations after Ioh., excud. + Vind. – see above – is the same as not typical for Ridinger.

 the market scarcity of the Ridinger time as the collector’s pleasure gain .